mariadb-corporation/mariadb-columnstore-sample-data/README.md

 In contrast, ColumnStore is optimized for analytical workloads, where data is read-intensive and queries often involve aggregation and filtering operations.
 ColumnStore can execute these queries much faster due to its columnar design and vectorized processing.

-ColumnStore has the additional benefit of a high speed bulk loader and a smaller disk footprint due to lack of indexes and the high compression ratio of the data on disk.
+ColumnStore has the additional benefits of a high speed bulk loader and a smaller disk footprint due to lack of indexes and the high compression ratio of the data on disk.